astroumd/lmtoy/docs/unity.md

 an interactive shell, e.g.

      srun -n 1 -c 4 --mem=16G -p toltec-cpu --x11 --pty bash

+or even better, use

+     unity-compute

 in this shell you are using a real unity CPU (4 in fact), and should get much faster response and able to run a pipeline instance interactively.
 You can also use **sbatch_lmtoy.sh** from here, as discussed before.

 ## Viewing pipeline results

-The pipeline output is again in your $WORK_LMT/2014ARSRCommissioning/33551 and should be viewable online via the following URL
+Using the quick RSR benchmark we just mentioned, its pipeline output is in your $WORK_LMT/2014ARSRCommissioning/33551 and should be viewable online via the following URL

      http://taps.lmtgtm.org/lmthelpdesk/teuben/2014ARSRCommissioning/33551